-- (Conflicting instructions.
-What about instructions which direct a patient to go to an ER when they can’t reach this clinic after hours?)
+- (Conflicts with other instructions which direct a patient to go to an ER in the event of an accident, or when they can’t reach this clinic after hours?)

 - I understand obtaining controlled medication from more than one physician/dentist/clinic is a felony.

-- The patient agrees to keep all scheduled appointments at CLINIC NAME.
+- The patient agrees to keep all scheduled appointments at Comprehensive Pain Management.
 If the patient is unable to keep an appointment, he/she must give at least 24 hours’ advance notice.
 However, NO scheduled/controlled medication prescriptions will be called in.

-- The patient agrees to see the physician at CLINIC NAME if the physician feels it is necessary to change the patient’s dosage.
-If the physician suspects the patient is not following his/her orders when asked to cease use of controlled substances, the patient permits CLINIC NAME to pursue remedies which will disable the patient’s driving privileges.
+- The patient agrees to see the physician at Comprehensive Pain Management if the physician feels it is necessary to change the patient’s dosage.
+If the physician suspects the patient is not following his/her orders when asked to cease use of controlled substances, the patient permits Comprehensive Pain Management to pursue remedies which will disable the patient’s driving privileges.

-- (This is giving the clinic absolute power on nothing more than a gut feeling,without evidence.
-Going after a patient’s drivers license is an abuse of power and excessive looking more like an implied threat meant to keep patients compliant.)
+- (This would be cruel and unusual punishment based on a gut feeling, without evidence.
+Going after a patient’s drivers license in this manner would be an abuse of position, looking more like intimidation to keep patients compliant.)

 - The patient understands not to drive or operate machinery when taking controlled medications.

 - (A patient can’t be compelled to not operate an automobile.
-An automobile is considered an item of necessity required for basic survival, ownership and operating privileges are protected under state statues and can’t be rescinded by a private contract)
+An automobile is considered an item of necessity required for basic survival, ownership and operating privileges are outlined under state statues and can’t be rescinded by a private contract with an individual)

-- The patient allows CLINIC NAME to call other pharmacies for poly-drug prescriptions and or usage.
+- The patient allows Comprehensive Pain Management to call other pharmacies for poly-drug prescriptions and or usage.
 All patients are required to undergo mandatory drug screen at facility of choice (i.e. primary care physicians, hospital, or walk in clinic) and agree not to use Vicks inhalers, poppy seeds or cough/cold remedies.

-- The patient understands that the physician at CLINIC NAME may stop treatment and cancel any prescriptions if any of the following occur:
+- The patient understands that the physician at Comprehensive Pain Management may stop treatment and cancel any prescriptions if any of the following occur:

-- The patient gives, sells, or miscues the pain medication or fails to keep appointments.
+- The patient gives, sells, or misuses the pain medication or fails to keep appointments.

 - (Discharging a patient from care for a missed appoint is within the clinics power but is considered unethical)